 Often you don’t realize you need boundaries until they’ve already been crossed.
 However, you can save yourself a lot of headache by thinking through these boundaries from the onset.
 As you form work relationships, clearly establish boundaries in your mind to guide your behavior and communicate them to your peers as needed.

 Human Resources Consultant for Burr Consulting LLC, Matthew Burr, experienced a situation where his superior pursued a friendship that impacted their work relationship.
 “When I was working as an HR Manager at a paper mill, my boss always invited me to different social events.
 I went once, but declined all future invitations.
 He was clearly a little offended by that, and actually brought it up during my performance review.
 I had to explain that it was nothing personal, but I like to keep a level of separation between my professional life and personal life.”

 It can be hard to set boundaries (especially with superiors), but doing this from the start can help depersonalize actions that might otherwise offend.
-If you make it clear that you personally choose not to attend employee happy hours or participate in activities after hours, then it can help you sidestep uncomfortable situations.
+If you make it clear that you personally choose not to attend employee happy hours, participate in activities after hours, and hang out with employees outside of work then it can help you sidestep uncomfortable situations.

 Whatever boundaries you choose to set will likely differ depending on your company’s unique culture, but as a representative of the company, it’s important that HR sets their limits.